polarofficial/polar-ble-sdk/documentation/MigrationGuide5.0.0.md

 - `hrNotificationReceived` is deprecated in `PolarBleApiCallback`.
 The recommended way to receive heart rate is the `startHrStreaming` API, similar to streaming of other data types.

+- `startOhrStreaming` renamed as `startPpgStreaming` to better describe data about to be streamed

 ## Breaking API Changes iOS
 - TODO